 Of course if you want to try something like this, ALWAYS test materials for allergy, reactions, etc.

-Also find more information here.
+Also find more information including free videos here.

 Built up dirt so house above surrounding area (per foundation guy’s great advice), installed underground drainage around house, graded/created water flow to flow all away from house (all for mold prevention on slab).

 Laid radiant heat “pipes” (used PEX) on insulation before slab poured.

 Wonderful foundation guy did his recommended mono-pour, shallow, insulated slab foundation (plain cement, no additives).

 Lester Buildings for the “shell”–wood framing, steel siding & roof, steel ceiling inside. http://www.lesterbuildings.com/ I don’t know how small they go; ours is 30 X 40 (1,200 sq. ft.)

 Built wonderfully by http://www.highcountryerectors.com/ based in Hot Springs, SD.